1994 Tour de France: Route and stages

 The 1994 edition of the Tour de France began with a short 7.2 km prologue that navigated around the French city of Lille.
 There were a total of six stages that held many high mountains, while there was only one hilly stage that contained climbs of lesser degree.
 Eleven of the stages were primarily flat stages.
 The official route contained four time trials, three of which were individual and one of which was a team event.

-There were two stages that began or ended outside France.
-Stage 4 began in the English port town of Dover and ended in Brighton.
-The fifth stage began and ended in the British city of Portsmouth.
-This was only the second time the tour has visited England, and to mark the opening of the Channel Tunnel.
+The tour visited England for the second time to mark the opening of the Channel Tunnel.
+Stage 4 began in the Channel port of Dover, running through the Kent and Sussex countryside to Brighton, and Stage 5 was a loop around the naval city of Portsmouth.

 Of the stages that contained mountains, four contained summit finishes: stage 11 to Hautacam, stage 12 to Luz Ardiden, stage 16 to Alpe d'Huez, and stage 17 to Val Thorens.
 The nineteenth stage, an individual time trial, had a summit finish to Avoriaz.
 The highest point of elevation in the race was 2275 m at the summit of the Val Thorens climb on stage 17.